 The next thing that was painfully obvious was that we needed a way for Neograf to play longer sequences.
 The tetris theme that I had transcribed spanned two sequences, and it was a real pain to have to mess with the pattern knob every time we wanted to play the full thing.
 We decided to implement a switch that allowed Neograf to play just 1 sequence, or 2 or 4 consecutive ones.
 This worked really nicely.
 It was such a good feature that we went back to Polygraf and figured out a way to implement it there, too.

-I’m not a musician and so I haven’t been exposed to other people’s sequencers before.
-Some of my assumptions about what to implement are sometimes incorrect.
-Fortunately, I’m not designing these modules alone, and my veteran musician father was able to influence the design.
-A glaring instance where my assumptions were incorrect is that I initially implemented the ‘gate’ output for Neograf in the style of the ‘Triggates’ mode that I designed for Polygraf.
-It works fine for many cases, but it turned out to be the wrong thing to do as it limits the possibilities that you can make with your tune.
-I ended up changing this completely, and instead implemented a ‘gate length’ input that allows the user to vary their gate high duration from between 10ms and 150ms.
+I’m not a musician and so I haven’t been exposed to many other sequencers and other music tech before.
+When I’m designing for Frequency Central, some of my assumptions about how something should be implemented are sometimes incorrect.
+Fortunately, I’m not building these modules in a vacuum, and my father - himself a veteran musician - frequently corrects the design.
+A glaring instance of this happening was that I initially implemented the ‘gate’ output for Neograf in the style of the ‘Triggates’ mode that I designed for Polygraf.
+It worked fine for many cases, but it turned out to be the wrong thing to do.
+It limited the possibilities that you can make with your tune.
+I ended up changing this completely, and instead implemented a ‘gate length’ input that allows the user to vary their gate duration between 10ms and 150ms.

 Gate length was the final feature to be implemented, and whilst doing so, I encountered a very confusing issue where programming the PICs seemed to make them unreadable.
-I was really stumped by this, and didn’t know how to proceed for a few weeks.
-I was really hesitant to do anything as every time I burned a PIC I felt like I was just throwing money away by killing it.
+I was really stumped by this, and didn’t know what to do nor how to proceed for a few weeks.
+I was really hesitant to do anything as every time I burned - and subsequently killed - a PIC, it I felt like I was just throwing money away.
 I was so confused that I even consulted the smart folks over at the Microchip forum.
 As expected, they knew exactly what to do, and the problem turned out to be an undocumented hardware bug with older PICs like the one I was using.

-As a side note, when I work on a PIC project with Frequency Central, the actually physical electronics are usually fairly simple as the code does most of the heavy lifting.
-If there’s a way to make the PIC do something, we usually try to do it.
+As a side note, when I work on a PIC project with Frequency Central, the non-PIC circuit is usually fairly simple as the code does most of the heavy lifting.
+If there’s a way to make the PIC do something, we usually try to do it, as that makes the most economical sense.
 With Neograf, a lot of complicated switching is done in the analogue domain, so the electronics are actually quite complicated here.
 This switching was needed because we decided to multiplex the inputs of the PIC to do different functions depending on if we are in Play, Audition, or Record mode.

 I really like Neograf; it feels like it fills a gap missing from the -graf series of modules.
 Whilst Cryptograf is great as an analogue sequencer (especially when paired with Polygraf), it’s more of an ‘in the moment, happy accident’ tool.
 Neograf fills the hole of wanting to make reproducible patterns.